JWehder/Spoiled-Potatoes/README.md

 $ ruby -v
 ```

-We recommend version 2.7.4.
+I recommend version 2.7.4.
 If you need to upgrade you can install it using rvm:

 ```console
 $ rvm install 2.7.4 --default